 Treatment sessions are provided regularly but less frequently than with PHPs.
 IOPs aim to provide intense treatment with less disruption to work, school, or family schedules.
 (Nurses must stop practicing as a nurse until they complete treatment, but they may still have to work in another work environment in order to meet their financial obligations; cases are individualized.)
-IOPs generally consists of three-hour sessions facilitated by a licensed professional counselor two to three times per week (SAMHSA, 2016).
+IOPs generally consists of a range of services for a minimum of 9 hours per week (SAMHSA, 2021).

 Since nurses spend a significant amount of time at work, it is the ideal place to address substance abuse issues.
 For nurses who work in locations where direct patient care is provided, it is especially important for patient safety that systems be in place to prevent, quickly identify, intervene, and assist the nurse when behavior changes occur that may indicate a substance abuse problem or impairment in the workplace.

 Many nurses are unaware that substance abuse and drug diversion are serious problems in the workplace.
-Lack of education about the addiction process and how to recognize the signs and symptoms of a substance use disorder remain two of the most profound risk factors for nurse impairment (NCSBN, 2011).
+Lack of education about the addiction process and how to recognize the signs and symptoms of a substance use disorder remain two of the most profound risk factors for nurse impairment (Salani et al., 2022).

 Broad-based educational efforts should be instituted that focus on the nature and scope of the problem, signs and symptoms of impairment and diversion, and proper ways to respond.
 Education about substance abuse should be part of the orientation for all new employees and included in yearly competency training.

 Educational efforts may include: